marlinmm/BanDiTS/README.md

 * applying different statistical functions along time axis of data to retrieve different metrics on a time scale
 * applying different filter functions along time axis of data to enable better detection of breakpoints
 * creating new raster files to visualize applied functions
-* working in parallelized, multithreaded way _(6x faster with 16 threads vs 1 thread)_
+* working in parallelized, multithreaded way for efficient computation _(6x faster with 16 threads vs 1 thread)_
+    * 2n RAM-usage
 * easy expansion with new functions is possible

 _developed in Python 3.8_